Module Catalogue 2025/26

 Intended Knowledge Outcomes

 M2: Problem analysis: The student will be able to formulate and analyse complex problems in the bioelectronics field to reach substantiated conclusions.
-This will involve evaluating available data using engineering first principles, and using engineering judgment to work with information that may be uncertain or incomplete, discussing the limitations of the techniques employed.
+This will involve evaluating available data using engineering first principles, using engineering judgment to work with information that may be uncertain or incomplete, and discussing the limitations of the techniques employed.
 This outcome is assessed by the final exam.

-M9: Risk: The student will be made aware of the importance of risk assessment, and how it is the basis for medical device regulation.
+M9: Risk: The student will be made aware of the importance of risk assessment and how it is the basis for medical device regulation.
 This outcome is not formally assessed.

 Intended Skill Outcomes

-In addition to the course knowledge, this module specifically aims to develop students practical skills through lab work.
+In addition to the course knowledge, this module specifically aims to develop students' practical skills through lab work.
 The specific skills learning outcomes according to AHEP4 (Accreditation of Higher Education Programmes 4th Edition) are as follows:

 Teaching Methods